Zola River

 The Zola River, also known as the Zola Chai is a river in Iran, flowing into Lake Urmia.
-It runs north of Urmia and west of Salmas.
-Rising in the mountains along the border with Turkey, it flows southwest along the Salmas Plain.
+It runs north of Urmia and west of Salmas city in West Azerbaijan province.
+Rising in the mountains along the border with Turkey, the Zola flows southwest along the Salmas Plain.
 The river has a catchment area of 846 km².

 Zola Reservoir

 The river has also been dammed for irrigation.
 The dam has a height of 83m and a width of 287m and is constructed of an Earth-rock dam with central clay core.
 The dam holds 85 million m³ of water.

 Ecology

 The Zola river is an important component of the ecosystem of the Lake Urmia Basin.
 Lake Urmia is drying out and has taken on a red color due to phytoplankton in recent years.
 The health of this river is a key indicator of the health of the whole basin and is therefore the subject of much study.